Saensak Muangsurin: Biography

-Saensak started fighting in Muay Thai and fought in numerous matches, some held in Japan prior to winning the world title.
+Prior to his boxing career, Muangsurin first started out in Muay Thai.
 At the beginning of his career, he used the ring names "Saensaep Petchcharoen" (แสนแสบ เพชรเจริญ) and "Saepsuang Petchcharoen" (แสบทรวง เพชรเจริญ) as he was fighting in his native province and the neighboring ones.
+He also fought numerous times in Japan.

-He later became a famous Muay Thai fighter.
-He has faced many top Muay Thai fighters such as Poot Lorlek, Vicharnnoi Porntawee, Pudpadnoi Worawut, Khunpon Sakornpitak, Wisan Kraigriengyuk, Kongdej Lookbangplasroy, and Sirimongkol Luksiripat.
-He won the Lumpinee Stadium junior welterweight title by knocking out Sorrasak Sor Lukbookalo in just the first round in 1971.
+A very popular fighter in his time, Muangsurin faced many top Muay Thai fighters such as Poot Lorlek, Vicharnnoi Porntawee, Pudpadnoi Worawut, Khunpon Sakornpitak, Wisan Kraigriengyuk, Kongdej Lookbangplasroy, and Sirimongkol Luksiripat.
+He won the Lumpinee Stadium super-lightweight title by knocking out Sorrasak Sor Lukbookalo in just the first round in 1971.

-In addition, he was also an amateur boxer at the 7th Southeast Asian Peninsular Games in Singapore in 1973.
-He made news every time he won by RSC until he won the gold medal.
+In addition to his professional Muay Thai career, he was also an amateur boxer.
+He notably competed at the 7th Southeast Asian Peninsular Games in Singapore in 1973, making news every time he won by RSC all the way to winning the gold medal in the welterweight division.

-Saensak made his formal professional boxing debut on November 16, 1974, with a first-round knockout win.
-He won his second fight in February 1975 by technical knockout in round 7, and challenged Perico Fernandez for the WBC light welterweight title in his third professional fight.
-He defeated Fernandez by technical knockout in the 8th round on July 15, 1975, to set a world record for taking the shortest time to win the world title; it had been less than a year since he made his debut in 1974.
+Muangsurin made his formal professional boxing debut on November 16, 1974, with a first-round knockout win.
+He won his second fight in February 1975 by technical knockout in round seven, and challenged Perico Fernandez for the WBC super-lightweight title in his third professional fight.
+He defeated Fernandez by technical knockout in the eighth round on July 15, 1975, setting a hitherto unbeaten world record for the quickest major world-title victory in boxing history; it had been less than a year since he made his debut in 1974.

-Saensak lost his world title in his second defense against Miguel Velasquez after being disqualified in the 5th round, but quickly regained it four months later on October 29, 1976, by knocking out Velázquez in two rounds.
-He successfully defended the WBC belt 7 times (8 total, including his defense prior to the disqualification against Velázquez), most notably against former WBC lightweight champion Guts Ishimatsu, whom he knocked out in six rounds.
+Muangsurin lost his world title in his second defense against Miguel Velasquez after being disqualified in the 5th round, but he quickly regained it four months later on October 29, 1976, by knocking out Velázquez in two rounds.
+He successfully defended the WBC belt seven times (eight total, including his defense prior to the disqualification against Velázquez), most notably against former WBC lightweight champion Guts Ishimatsu, whom he knocked out in six rounds.

-He was knocked out by Sang Hyun Kim in the 13th round to lose his world title on December 30, 1978.
-He fell into relative obscurity from then on, losing both of his fights in 1979, one of which was a third-round knockout loss to Thomas Hearns.
-His last professional fight was for the OPBF welterweight title, which he lost by decision over 12 rounds.
+He was knocked out by Sang-hyun Kim in the 13th round to lose his world title on December 30, 1978.
+He failed to replicate his earlier success after this, losing all but one of his next five bouts; one of these was a third-round knockout loss to Thomas Hearns in 1979.
+His lone victory in this period was a fifth-round TKO over Mike DeGuzman of the Philippines in 1980.
+His last professional fight was against Chung-jae Hwang for the OPBF welterweight title, which he lost by unanimous decision over 12 rounds.
 His record was 14–6–0 (11 KOs).

-In 2014 Vasyl Lomachenko tied the record, winning a world title in his third bout.
-Saensak still has the record for the fastest time to a world title after first professional bout, having taken 11 days less than the Ukrainian.
+In 2014, Vasyl Lomachenko tied his record, winning a world title in his third bout.
+Muangsurin still holds the record for the fastest time to a world title after a professional debut, having taken 11 days fewer than the Ukrainian.

+In addition, he also served as the inspiration for the Muay Thai fighter character, Krut Muangsurin (lit. 'garuda'), in the Japanese manga Jinnai-ryu Jujutsu Rurouden Majima-kun Suttobasu!! by Makoto Niwano.